Shoobx/xmldiff/docs/source/commandline.rst

   <data count="1">    </data><data count="2"></data>

 In some XML formats, whitespace inside some tags is also not significant.
-The ``rml`` formatter is an example of this.
+The ``html`` formatter is an example of this.
-It's a format that can be used to generate documents, and has a ``<para>`` tag for formatted text, similar to HTML's ``<p>`` tag.
-The ``rml`` formatter is aware of this, and will by default normalize whitespace inside these tags before comparing it, effectively replacing any whitespace inside those tags to a single space.
+ It is aware of that ``<p>`` tags contain text where whitespace isn't significant, and will by default normalize whitespace inside these tags before comparing it, effectively replacing any whitespace inside those tags to a single space.
-This is so that when diffing two versions of RML files you will not see changes that would not be visible in the final document.
+This is so that when diffing two versions of HTML files you will not see changes that would not be visible in the final document.

 Both of these types of whitespace can be preserved with the ``--keep-whitespace`` argument.
 The third case of whitespace,